ddragosd-demo-org/openwhisk-alexa-demo/exercises/exercise-3/README.md

 In this exercise we will configure Alexa to respond to requests for the page views metric for the day.

 ### Step 1
-Using the browser open exercises/exercise-3/alexa-skill.js in your github fork and click the pencil icon to edit it.
+Using the browser open `exercises/exercise-3/alexa-skill.js` in your github fork and click the pencil icon to edit it.
 If you are using the CLI open this file in a text editor.

 ### Step 2
-Add querySelectionHandlers to skill, these methods will handle requests while in the Query state.
+Add `querySelectionHandlers` to skill; these methods will handle requests while in the Query state.
 To start we will just handle request for page view today.

 ```javascript
 // Create a new handler for the Query state